Instructors

 Charlotte Lanning

 Charlotte began her ballet training at age ten at the Washington School of Ballet under the direction of Mary Day and Rebecca Wright.
 She then went on to study at the American Dance Institute on scholarship with Michael Bjerknes.
 She continued her ballet education with Dawei Zhang, former Ballet Master of the Shanghai Ballet and with Elizabeth Shipiatsky of the Mariisnky Theatre.
-Her professional career started with the Colorado Ballet, performing in such ballets as Swan Lake (Petipa), the Sleeping Beauty (Petipa), Theme and Variations (Balanchine), and The Nutcracker (Fredmann).
+Her professional career started with the Colorado Ballet, performing in such ballets as Swan Lake (Petipa), The Sleeping Beauty (Petipa), Theme and Variations (Balanchine), and The Nutcracker (Fredmann).
 She then moved to Madrid, Spain to dance with the Victor Ullate Ballet before joining Ballet Spartanburg in 2015, where she enjoyed dancing principal and soloist roles.
 After a summer season with American Contemporary Ballet, she joined the Sibiu Ballet Theatre in Romania, dancing a wide range of classical and neoclassical ballets throughout Europe.
-She is very excited to be dancing with Ballet Spartanburg as a Professional Company and as a CFDE instructor.
+Charlotte is also a Ballet Spartanburg Professional Dancer and is CPR trained and certified.

 Headshot of Pam Pierce